rchasgex31710791/notes/README.md

 One of the most important aspects of programming is problem solving.
 When faced with a challenging problem, take a step back and analyze the issue from different angles.
 Break down the problem into smaller, more manageable tasks, and use logic and creativity to come up with solutions.
 Practice debugging and testing your code, as this will help identify and fix errors more efficiently.
  - 使用逻辑和创造力来解决问题。
 -练习调试和测试代码。

+# 2024-03-09
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote highlights that while efficiency is crucial in programming, optimizing code too early without a clear understanding of where performance bottlenecks truly lie can lead to unnecessary complexity, harder maintenance, and potentially new bugs.
+Always measure, identify the actual problem areas, and then optimize for better results.
+It encapsulates the idea that clarity and maintainability should not be sacrificed for hypothetical performance gains.